0424Akash/0424Akash/README.md

 ## About me

-I am a data enthusiast who loves working on data-related projects and passionate about building scalable and efficient data pipelines.
+I am a data enthusiast who loves working on data-related projects and is passionate about building scalable and efficient data pipelines.
 With experience in Neo4j and a strong foundation in Data Engineering tools, I'm always looking to learn new technologies and take on new challenges.
+I am also AWS Certified Architect Associate.

-- 🌱 I’m currently learning more about AWS and cloud technologies, specifically preparing for the SAA-C03 certification.
+- 🌱 I’m currently learning more about Big Data technologies.

 - 👯 I’m looking to collaborate on data engineering and analytics projects.